sirajeman-max/Portfolio/README.md

 <!--Section 1: Introduce your self-->
 ## ABOUT ME
-I'm Aje S David 🤓, a certified Electrical and Electronics Engineer, a practicing Data Analyst | Cybersecurity analyst in view | Expert in Desktop publishing
+I'm Aje S David 🤓, a certified Electrical and Electronics Engineer, a practitional Data Analyst | AI Automation | Expert in Desktop publishing
 <!--Mention your top/relevant skills here - core and soft skills-->
 ## SKILLS
 *Analytics skills:-SQL (advanced), Python, Power BI, Excel.*
 **- ✅ Data Cleaning and Transformation.**
 **- ✅ Data Wrangling.**.
+**- ✅ AI Automation.**.
 <!--Section 2: List 3-4 key projects-->
 ## MY COMING UP PROJECTS
 *A look of some of the projects I've been working on.*